augustwester/gflownet/README.md

 opt = Adam(model.parameters(), lr=5e-3)
 ```

-With this, you initialize the GFlowNet along with the optimizer to use during training.
 To train the model, construct an NxD matrix of initial states, where N is the desired number of samples and D is the dimensionality of the state vector.
 Then, draw samples from the model using the method `sample_states(...)`, giving it the initial states and setting `return_stats=True`.
 The `Stats` object contains information about the trajectory of each sample, which is used to compute the trajectory balance loss.

 ```python
 for i in (p := tqdm(range(num_epochs))):